nginx-ingress-integrator

 To enable ingress via Nginx for sidecar charms, we’ve created this nginx-ingress-integrator charm.
 To use this charm you’ll need to have an Nginx Ingress Controller deployed into your K8s cluster.

-The reason for offering both relation and direct juju config support is that providing the relation means charm authors can make the experience better for end users by implementing the relation, but if a charm doesn’t yet implement the relation it can still be used with this charm and configured manually.
+The reason for offering both relation and direct juju config support is that providing the relation means charm authors can make the experience better for end users by implementing the relation.
+If a charm doesn’t implement the relation it can still be used with this charm and configured manually.

-• Rate limiting (with a whitelist for exclusions by CIDRs)
+• Rate limiting (with an allowlist for exclusions by a CIDR).

-All of these options can also be configured at deploy time.
-In addition there’s also an ingress-class option to use, in the case that your cluster has multiple ingress controllers.
-This allows you to target the correct one.
+All of these options can also be configured at the time of deployment.
+In addition there’s an ingress-class option to use when your cluster has multiple ingress controllers.
+This allows you to target the correct controller.